I look forward to Lent every year for all the reading we do as a family.

-It’s very important to me that we read the Bible at home every day and reinforce what our kids learn in church.
+It’s very important to me that we read the Bible at home every day and reinforce or even refute what our kids learn in church.

 I don’t want the Bible to be just a book on a shelf or pew, never looked at except on Sundays.

 Lent is a traditional time of fasting and social media is all abuzz with people discussing what they’re giving up for the next 40 days.

 While we all have faults and even addictions to things we could pare from our daily lives, I don’t feel the need to give up Facebook, TV, sugar, or coffee or even the occasional glass of wine or beer.

 Giving up a food for 40 days doesn’t make me more holy.